Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Distributed ROC-GLM

 \paragraph{Parts of the distributed ROC-GLM}

-The $\operatorname{distrROCGLM}$ is a distributed version of the ROC-GLM (see Section~\ref{subsec:ROC-GLM}).
-Two aspects are improtant to construct this algorithm: First, the distributed version of the empirical survivor function; Second, a distributed version of the probit regression.
-Figure~\ref{fig:roc-glm-parallel} shows the general procedure in more detail.
+Two aspects are important to construct the distributed version of the ROC-GLM: $\operatorname{distrROCGLM}$.
+First, the distributed version of the empirical survivor function; Second, a distributed version of the probit regression.
+Figure~\ref{fig:roc-glm-parallel} shows details of the general procedure.
 The starting point of the distributed ROC-GLM is the private data $\datak{1}, \dots, \datak{K}$ on the $K$ \sites.

-First, the global survivor function $\esurvn$ is approximated by $\tesurvn$ (Section~\ref{subsec:distr-survivor-fct}) using principle \Atwo.
-Thus, $\tesurvn$ does not violate privacy protection concepts.
-The differential privacy based computation of $\tesurvn$ by adding noise $\noisek$ to the scores on each \site depends on the level of privacy induced by the $(\varepsilon,\delta)$-differential privacy.
-Both parameters are further explained in the respective sections.
+The global survivor function $\esurvn$ is approximated by $\tesurvn$ (Section~\ref{subsec:distr-survivor-fct}) using principle \Atwo.
+The computation of $\tesurvn$ depends on the level of privacy induced by the $(\varepsilon,\delta)$-differential privacy parameters (Section~\ref{subsec:diff-privacy}).
 The accuracy of the AUC as well as its CI depends on the choice of $\varepsilon$ and $\delta$.
-Having the survivor function $\tesurvn$ it is transmitted to each of the $K$ \sites.
-Knowing $\tesurvn$ allows to calculate intermediate data $\datarocglmk{k}$ (See Section~\ref{subsec:ROC-GLM}).
-The distributed probit regression complying with principle \Aone produces the distributed ROC-GLM parameter estimates (See Section~\ref{subsec:distr-glm}).
-Obtaining the parameters of the distributed ROC-GLM, denoted by $\widetilde{\ROC}_g$, also allows to calculate the approximated AUC, denoted by $\AUCdist = \int_0^1 \widetilde{\ROC}_g(t)\ dt$, based on the distributed approach.
-Finally, the CIs can be calculated based on a variance estimation which complies with principle \Aone (See Section~\ref{subsec:distr-ci}).
+The global survivor function $\tesurvn$ is transmitted to each of the $K$ \sites and allows calculation of a local version of the intermediate data set $\datarocglmk{k}$ (See Section~\ref{subsec:ROC-GLM}).
+The distributed probit regression complies with principle \Aone and produces the distributed ROC-GLM parameter estimates (see Section~\ref{subsec:distr-glm}).
+Using the ROC-GLM of these parameters, denoted by $\widetilde{\ROC}_g$, allows calculation of the approximated AUC, denoted by $\AUCdist = \int_0^1 \widetilde{\ROC}_g(t|\hat{\bm{\gamma}})\ dt$.
+Finally, the CIs can be calculated based on a variance estimation, which also complies with principle \Aone (See Section~\ref{subsec:distr-ci}).